 The member serving as clerk shall serve no more than one term of two successive years, unless it is determined by the Steering Committee that it is in the best interests of the organization to have the member continue in this role.
 No individual shall serve as recording clerk for more than one term of three successive years, unless it is determined by the Steering Committee that it is in the best interests of the organization to have the member continue in this role.
 The treasurer shall serve one term of three successive years with no more than two successive terms, unless it is determined by the Steering Committee that it is in the best interests of the organization to have the member continue in this role.
+The treasurer shall serve one term of three successive years with no more than two successive terms, unless it is determined by the Steering Committee that it is in the best interests of the organization to have the member continue in this role.
 New officers shall begin their terms at the close of the Annual Gathering (Fall).